 Have experienced COVID-19 symptoms or have tested positive, or if a member of your household has experienced COVID-19 symptoms or tested positive, or until you or your household member has been symptom-free and fever-free without taking any medication for at least seven days.

 Have traveled to any of the high-risk countries in the last two weeks.

 Have been in close contact with anyone who has been diagnosed with COVID-19 or is suspected to be positive with the novel coronavirus.

-All staff, volunteers, and attendees are required to wear a mask at all times while in the building until the teaching begins.
-Those with a platform role are permitted to remove their mask only while on the platform.
+All staff, volunteers, and attendees are required to wear a mask while in the building except while seated.
+Those with a platform role are permitted to remove their mask while on the platform.

 At this time, wearing a mask is required in order to attend a service at Southbrook.
 If

 you are unable to or prefer not to wear a mask, we invite you to continue worshipping

 with us online.